-Trachoma is endemic in poverty-stricken parts of North Africa, the Middle East, the Indian subcontinent, Australia, and Southeast Asia.
+Trachoma is endemic in resource-limited parts of North Africa, the Middle East, the Indian subcontinent, Australia, and Southeast Asia, affecting 1.9 million people.
+It is also the cause of about 1.4 percent of blindness worldwide (1 General reference Trachoma is a chronic conjunctivitis caused by Chlamydia trachomatis and is characterized by progressive exacerbations and remissions.
+It is the leading cause of preventable blindness... read more ).
 The causative organism is Chlamydia trachomatis (serotypes A, B, Ba, and C).
-In the US, trachoma is rare, occurring occasionally among Native Americans and immigrants.
+In the United States, trachoma is rare, occurring occasionally among American Indians and immigrants.
 The disease occurs mainly in children, particularly those between the ages of 3 and 6.
 Older children and adults are much less susceptible because of increased immunity and better personal hygiene.
 Trachoma is highly contagious in its early stages and is transmitted by eye-to-eye contact, hand-to-eye contact, eye-seeking flies, or the sharing of contaminated articles (eg, towels, handkerchiefs, eye makeup).

 Diagnosis of trachoma is usually clinical because testing is rarely available in endemic areas.
 Lymphoid follicles on the tarsal plate or along the corneal limbus, linear conjunctival scarring, and corneal pannus are considered diagnostic in the appropriate clinical setting.